 There’s also a plan in place for low-wage employees and unemployed people.
 The Essential Benefits Plan (EBP) is the bare minimum of health insurance coverage required of all Poland residents.
 It provides essential services at an affordable price.

-Commuting & Transportation Costs in Poland
+7. Commuting & Transportation

 Another component in the cost of living in Poland is transportation.
-Students’ primary mode is public transportation, which costs 50 EUR (Approx Rs.
-5,000) for a semester pass valid for six months.
+Students’ primary mode is public transportation, which costs 50 EUR for a semester pass valid for six months.
 Many Polish cities have beautiful panoramic views and walking trails, but you can also explore on foot.
 If you choose to travel by car, as do 18% of students in Poland, you can cost about 1 EUR per litre of gasoline.

 - Car Ownership